-The unprecedented illegal demonstration resulted in the OPS having to procure surge capacity in the form of police officers from other services, accommodations, and towing services, related to the events and demonstrations outside of regular procurement practices.
-The Financial Accountability Procedures (FAP) Manual allows for such procurement when special circumstances exist, in the opinion of the Chief of Police, as per section 3.2.4.8 of the FAP Manual.
-In total, the OPS purchased \$7.2 million in goods and services using the special circumstances clause identified above.
+The unprecedented illegal protest resulted in OPS having to procure surge capacity in the form of police officers from other services, accommodations and towing services, related to the events and demonstrations outside of regular procurement practices.
+This practice continued with the Rolling Thunder demonstration and the Canada Day deployment.
+The Financial Accountability Procedures Manual allows for such procurement when special circumstances exist, in the opinion of the Chief of Police, as per section 3.2.4.8 of the FAP Manual.
+In total, the OPS purchased \$2.5 million in goods and services using the special circumstances clause identified above.
 The detailed list of the items bought in this manner can be found in Document 2.